Anti-slavery and human trafficking statement 2020

-Rolls-Royce SMR is compliant with and aligned to the full terms of the Rolls-Royce PLC group commitments on anti-slavery and human trafficking set out in full below;
+Rolls-Royce SMR Limited is aligned to the terms of the Rolls-Royce PLC group commitments on anti-slavery and human trafficking as set out in full below, signed by the Chair of Rolls-Royce Plc:

-We are committed to maintaining the highest ethical standards and work hard to create a working environment where everyone at Rolls-Royce and everyone we work with can be at their best.
-This includes upholding global policies and processes to avoid any potential complicity in human rights violations related to our operations or supply chain.
+We are committed to maintaining the highest ethical standards and work hard to create a environment where everyone at Rolls-Royce and everyone we work with across our wider value chain can be at their best.
+This includes upholding global policies and processes to avoid any potential complicity in human rights violations, including instances of modern slavery and human trafficking, related to our operations or supply chain.

 Further details of our organisation and approach to human rights can be found in our Annual Report and at rolls-royce.com/sustainability.